 Final thoughts on LaaS objectives

 This blog examines the advantages of state-of-the-art test automation within the framework of Lab as a Service.
-For our customers, this quality of cutting-edge testing has been made possible through our next-gen platform of Managed Solutions, which also include.
+For our customers, this quality of cutting-edge testing has been made possible through our next-gen platform of Managed Solutions, which also include Test as a Service (TaaS).
 Together they address modern problems, the requirements of the 21st century test lab and supporting service-oriented architecture.
 Delivering a robust return on investment in the process, Spirent’s Managed Solutions apply the latest cloud and virtualization techniques to usher in a new era of highly-efficient automated testing.

 Originally published last year, this blog has been updated to reflect the rising importance of Managed Solutions for our customers.
 This comes as the industry is seeing an expanding number of service providers outsourcing to vendors to mitigate challenges stemming from growing complexity of test and assurance with tighter budgets and less resources to address them with.
 Offered as customized test and assurance service delivered by a trusted vendor-agnostic third-party partner, Spirent’s Lab as a Service (LaaS) is positioned as a crucial foundation of success for a broad range of service providers and vendors today.

-To read the eBook Lab as a Service for Next-Generation Labs,.
+To read the eBook Lab as a Service for Next-Generation Labs, click here.